Want to Build an MVP App?

 Product Hunt is another great place to be as you can see what type of products people love and are ready to support.

 I also recommend following AppSumo deals.
-This company offers lifetime deals for software companies and lots of startups use them to gain first paying customers.
-Pay attention to ratings of products
+This company offers lifetime deals for software companies, and many startups use them to gain first-paying customers.

 Once you have identified the problem to solve, you should do market research.
 It is a complex of activities related to analyzing competitors and the product-market fit.